 Best golf courses in Dublin

-The irresistible combination of a great capital city and bucket list golf!
+Ireland's East coast is home to some fantastic golf courses, and the irresistible combination of a great capital city and bucket-list golf courses make it a top destination for a golf break.
 Read and listen to our thoughts on one of Europe’s leading cities…

 When it comes to colour, variety and pure intrigue no Irish parkland can compare with Druid’s Glen.
 This is exhilarating golf and the club possesses the best collection of par threes on the island.
 Three of them are beautifully drenched in water: the 8th, 12th and 17th.